rogeryeosgit/DevoProject/Notes.md

 - Starting work on the journal entries part of the app

+## 3 July 2020

+- Started working on updating plans (Still need to make it dynamic)

+- sorted out a bug that stores wrong plan data (objects need to be refreshed correctly)

 ## Running TODO LIST

 - Set authentication in place so that users can journal in private and see past journal entries